 The more you tighten this bolt the tighter the wedge gets down inside the steer tube holding it into place.
 I think modern stems and forks are easier to work on but there is a sure classic feel to the quill stem.
 I have one on my track bike

-The handlebars are very important.
-They can determine the entire feel of how you interact with your bike.
+The handlebars are because they define the entire feel of how you interact with your bike.
 Road bikes traditionally have drop bars, mountain bikes usually have flat bars, and touring bikes have some hybrid in between.
 The type of bars will determine what kind of shifters and brake levers you have.

-You also will need rotor mounts on your hubs if you are going to run disc brakes.
-Honestly, if you can afford it, just get hydraulic disc brakes, doesn’t matter what kind of bike you are trying for, the stopping power alone is my number one reason.
+Honestly, if you can afford it, just get hydraulic disc brakes.
+Doesn’t matter what kind of bike you are trying for, the stopping power alone is my number one reason.

 The better the bearings the better it rolls.
 Most companies have low, mid, and high-quality sets.
 Shimano has Tiagra and Dura-Ace.
 Sram has rivals and every other company has crazy names for their different sets.
 Look for something you like.